github/docs/content/actions/migrating-to-github-actions/automated-migrations/automating-migration-with-github-actions-importer.md

   jenkins       Convert a Jenkins job to a GitHub Actions workflow and output its yaml file. travis-ci     Convert a Travis CI pipeline to a GitHub Actions workflow and output its yaml file.
 ```

-Once you are granted access to the preview, you will be able to access further reference documentation about performing a dry run.

 ### Migrating a pipeline to {% data variables.product.prodname_actions %}